-CCG led the delivery of the new Ronald McDonald House Charity building located on the campus of the Southern General Hospital in Govan, Glasgow.
-The bespoke facility allows the charity to offer an enhanced, dedicated service to families with sick children creating a comfortable, ‘home from home’ environment and was achieved through the fundraising efforts of Ronald McDonald House Glasgow and nationwide contributions from the McDonalds fast food enterprise.
+The Ronald McDonald House Charity building is located on the campus of the Southern General Hospital in Govan, Glasgow, and is a bespoke facility designed to allow the charity to offer an enhanced, dedicated service to families with sick children.

-Formerly based at the Yorkhill Children’s Hospital, Ronald McDonald House were pragmatic about what was required for the new building, requiring an enhanced living experience with the calming familiarity of the former building.
-CCG, working with our design partners Keppie Design, worked closely to conceive a much larger building with a methodical approach to spatial design offering more bedrooms, more facilities and, a new feature for the Charity, outdoor visual and amenity space.
+Formerly based at the Yorkhill Children’s Hospital, Ronald McDonald House was pragmatic about what was required for the new building, requiring an enhanced living experience with the calming familiarity of the former building.
+CCG, working with architects Keppie Design, worked closely to conceive a much larger building with a methodical approach to spatial design that offered more bedrooms, more facilities and (a new feature for the Charity) outdoor visual and amenity space.

-The internal environment has been designed with the human ergonomics in mind, especially in the bedroom & kitchen areas where the window pods offer a desirable small space in which to read, relax or reflect.
+The internal environment has been designed with the human ergonomics in mind, especially in the bedroom & kitchen areas where window pods offer a desirable small space to read, relax or reflect.
 A library and children’s play area also offer youngsters to socialise within a comfortable, controlled environment.

-A mix of timber frame and steel frame was used for the construction with CCG OSM being utilised for the design, manufacture, and installation of the enhanced closed panel timber system for the main structure of the building.
-To compensate for the more complicated elements such as the vernacular roof design, a hybrid system of steel and timber was used.
-This system is a steel frame skeleton, shaping the spaces, with timber cassette panels inhabiting the frame between.
-Whilst this installation process was predominantly site based, the roof cassettes were also manufactured by CCG OSM and contributed to the overall off-site delivery of the project.
+A mix of timber frame and steel frame was used for the construction with the CCG OSM ‘iQ’ Timber System being utilised for the main structure of the building.
+To compensate for the more complicated elements such as the vernacular roof design, a hybrid system of steel and timber was used with a steel frame skeleton, shaping the spaces, with timber cassette panels inhabiting the frame between.
+Whilst this installation process was predominantly site-based, the roof cassettes used were also manufactured by CCG OSM and contributed to the overall off-site delivery of the project.

-The panelised system brought benefits at site level including ease of erection (a key point when considering the size limitations of the site) and since the windows had to be installed on site, the level of precision given by the panel detailing allowed for a smooth installation to bring the building to a wind and water tight status far quicker than that of a traditional build.
-Ultimately the use of CCG OSM’s timber system ensured that the project was delivered almost 1 month before the contractual programme date.
+The panelised system brought benefits at site level including ease of erection (a key point when considering the size limitations of the site).
+Also, as the windows had to be installed on site, the level of precision provided by the use of the paneliesed system allowed for a smooth installation to bring the building to a wind and watertight status far quicker than that of a traditional build.
+Ultimately the use of the ‘iQ’ System ensured that the project was delivered 1 month before the contractual programme date.

 The advance in the construction programme ensured that Ronald McDonald House could gear up to enter the home earlier thus, when opening the home in September 2015, it was immediately ready to accept families and their children.